pixl8/Preside-CMS/support/docs/docs/02.devguides/32.rulesengine/fieldtypes/page.md

 ## Magic field names

-The system provides a set of core expression field names that will auto configure themselves so that you do not need to provide resource translations or configure the field through annotations in your handler.
+The system provides a set of core expression field names that will auto-configure themselves so that you do not need to provide resource translations or configure the field through annotations in your handler.

 ## Boolean fields